bpptkg/komapy/docs/tutorials/data_aggregation.rst

 Data aggregation allows to manipulate plot data for specific field without affecting another field before it get rendered into the chart object.
-Some example include computing cumulative sum, multiplying data with constant factor, etc. See the following example:
+Some example include computing cumulative sum, multiplying data with a constant factor, etc. See the following example:

 .. code-block:: python